mugli/orkid-ui/README.md

 ### Related Projects

-- [orkid-node](https://github.com/mugli/orkid-node): Reliable and modern Redis based task queue for Node.js
+- [orkid-node](https://github.com/mugli/orkid-node): Reliable and modern Redis based task queue for Node.js.
+Use this to produce and consume jobs.
-- [orkid-api](https://github.com/mugli/orkid-api): GraphQL API to monitor and manage Orkid task queue
+- [orkid-api](https://github.com/mugli/orkid-api): GraphQL API to monitor and manage Orkid task queue (used internally by orkid-ui).